Author: Samiksha Gupta

 The IPC or any other statute does not grant different scope of powers to the police based upon the emotional reaction of the masses against the offence, no matter howsoever grave the offence be.
 Thus, all kinds of police brutality are required to be seen with the same lens of objectivity by the public.

 The police system is the very basis of the criminal justice system in any country.
 The foundation of a free and fair trial, which is an essential of Rule of Law, is kept by the work of the police force.
-For a strong and efficient system of retribution and rehabilitation in the society, it is of paramount interest to ensure that the police does not go wrong; that the first step is put in the right direction.
+For a strong and efficient system of retribution and rehabilitation in the society, it is of paramount interest to ensure that the police do not go wrong; that the first step is put in the right direction.

 Furthermore, the public needs to realise that when they hail police officers involved in extrajudicial killings as heroes, they are encouraging nothing but police brutality.
 It strengthens the argument in favour of custodial violence.